-

 EDITORIAL ASSISTANT

-Mayenie Conton is a Sierra Leonean studying Literature, Media, and Communication at the Georgia Institute of Technology.
+Mayenie Conton has a BA degree in Literature, Media, and Communication from the Georgia Institute of Technology.
 She has written screenplays, poems, short stories, and directed and produced a short film.
-She hopes to pursue a graduate degree after earning her bachelor’s degree.
+She hopes to pursue a graduate degree.

 INTERN